Emmanuel College (Massachusetts): History

 In 2016, Julie Hall was torn down to make way for a new apartment-style 18-floor residence hall.
 Built for a cost of $140 million, the cost of the project was the same as Emmanuel's total endowment.
-The resulting residence hall, opened in 2018, provides 692 beds of apartment-style housing to upper-class Emmanuel students and approximately 250 students from nearby MCPHS University, generating additional revenue.
+The resulting residence hall opened in 2018, provides 692 beds of apartment-style housing to upper-class Emmanuel students and approximately 250 students from nearby Massachusetts College of Pharmacy and Health Sciences, generating additional revenue.

 Emmanuel College celebrated its centennial anniversary in 2019.
-In 2022, President Janet Eisner retired, and Mary K. Boyd, PhD, was named the college’s 13th president.
+In 2022, President Janet Eisner retired, and Mary K. Boyd was named the college's 13th president.
+She abruptly resigned the following year.
+In August 2023, Dr. Beth Ross was named Acting President.
+In January 2024, Dr. Beth Ross was named the college's 14th president.